foundersandcoders/xhr-workshop/README.md

 [Postman](https://www.getpostman.com/) is a Chrome app that we can use to easily make API requests.
 Check out the docs and install the app from [here](https://www.getpostman.com/docs/).

-[prettyjson](https://www.npmjs.com/package/prettyjson) - run in your terminal `npm install -g prettyjson`
+[prettyjson](https://www.npmjs.com/package/prettyjson) is a package for formatting JSON data.
+To install it run in your terminal `npm install -g prettyjson`

 ## Getting started